Shivranger/File-Organizer/README.md

 # File-Organizer

-This script will move files or directories into a specified directory
+This script will move files or directories into a specified directory.

+##Supported OS's
+- Windows

 ```bash
 python fileOrganizer.py <keyword> <foldername>